noxygalaxy/TWLauncher/README.md

   <img src="https://img.shields.io/github/created-at/noxygalaxy/twlauncher?style=for-the-badge"></img>
 </div>

 Teeworlds Launcher ( or TWL ) is a windows application designed to manage and launch various Teeworlds clients easily.
-It provides a modern interface to launch Steam-based Teeworlds most popular clients, with features like automatic updates.
+It provides a modern interface to launch Teeworlds most popular clients, with features like automatic updates.

 ## Features